Privacy Protection via Joint Real and Reactive Load Shaping in Smart Grids: Analysis

 \section{Analysis}

-In this section, we analyze the results of the solutions of our multi-objective optimization model for different cases generated by assigning various $\gamma_i$ values.
-The results reveal the extent of the privacy leakage when only the real power or only the reactive power is shaped as well as the improvement in privacy preservation when both real and reactive power are simultaneously shaped.
+This section analyzes the results of our multi-objective optimization model for different cases generated by assigning various $\gamma_i$ values.
+The results reveal the extent of the privacy violation when only the real power or only the reactive power is shaped as well as the improvement in privacy preservation when both real and reactive power are simultaneously shaped.

+We use GAMS IDE to implement our optimization model and solve it with CPLEX on a computer with 4-core 8-thread core-i7 processor and 32GB of RAM.